ingenarel/smart-term.nvim/README.md

 ## Using:

-### Open a floating terminal, depending on your enviroment:
+### Open a floating terminal, depending on your environment:

 ```lua
 require("smart-term").openFloaTerm{